QuicheLorraine3600/SpotifyNoAds/README.md

 ## Is that safe ?

 Changing hosts file is totally safe, however it break access to some servers what can break some apps/websites (like Spotify Web Version at [http://open.spotify.com/](http://open.spotify.com/).
-Your totally free to remove hosts by launching "remove_hosts.bat" (it will prompt admin permissions).
+You're totally free to remove hosts by launching "remove_hosts.bat" (it will prompt admin permissions).
 The Spotify version in the "Spotify" folder comes from Windows Store and was just never updated (because of the patch of this "trick" in newest versions)

 ## Donate !